 - Consider training on how to deal with cultural differences.
 Developing an understanding of different cultures and backgrounds can enhance your ability to interact effectively with diverse individuals.
 This training can help you navigate cultural nuances, improve communication, and foster a more inclusive environment. - Read "management" books that interest you.
 There are lots.
 What you focus on improves.
 Intentionality is important. - Look at the good non-lawyer operators in your business.
 Nine times out of ten they will have exceptional people skills.
-Take notes and learn from them. - Complete courses and seminars to support your development. - Go to the ILANZ conference and our other "development" workshops and sessions - Remember to "actuate" your learnings, note down what works and what the result was.
+Take notes and learn from them. - Complete courses and seminars to support your development. - · Go to the ILANZ conference and our other "development" workshops and sessions - Remember to "actuate" your learnings, note down what works and what the result was.
 This makes it more real. - Take opportunities to get feedback about your personal style and way of interacting. - Share experiences and learnings with your colleagues and boss (in a safe way).
 We all have similar workplace challenges and experiences and understanding that fosters a mature outlook.

 - Complete courses and seminars to support your development. - Take opportunities to get feedback about your personal style and way of interacting. - Share experiences and learnings with your colleagues and boss (in a safe way).
-We all have similar workplace challenges and experiences and understanding that fosters a mature outlook. - Get a mentor to support your development and to get guidance. - Go to the ILANZ conference and our other "development" workshops and sessions.
+We all have similar workplace challenges and experiences and understanding that fosters a mature outlook. - · Get a mentor to support your development and to get guidance. - · Go to the ILANZ conference and our other "development" workshops and sessions.

-- Provide coaching to your teams. - Learn from leadership books/pode videos that interest you.
-What yo on improves.
-Intentionality is imp - Look at the good non-lawyer open in your business.
-Nine times out of ten they will have exceptional peo skills.
-Consciously observe and lea from them. - Go to the ILANZ conference and our other "development" worksho and sessions. - Take time to chat with people from all levels within your organisation (e.g. sit with others in shared lund spaces, attend internal socialising opportunities, take part in recruit initiatives).
+- · Provide coaching to your teams. - Learn from leadership books/podcasts/ videos that interest you.
+What you focus on improves.
+Intentionality is important. - Look at the good non-lawyer operators in your business.
+Nine times out of ten they will have exceptional people skills.
+Consciously observe and learn from them. - · Go to the ILANZ conference and our other "development" workshops and sessions. - Take time to chat with people from all levels within your organisation (e.g. sit with others in shared lunch spaces, attend internal socialising opportunities, take part in recruitment initiatives).

-anager Enterprise Leader e.g. Head of Legal or General Counsel es and own, vorking Māori anga. s ers nt Align the teams with the organisations strategy for inclusion and diversity.
-Promote diversity in your team and across the organisation. casts/ u focus portant. rators of ople arn ops m Access executive coaching to support your work and career.
-Seek out and attend external networking opportunities.
-Build good relationships with peers at other organisations in similar situations and facing similar issues (e.g. ILANZ GC Group/ local practitioner networks). n ch g ment
+- Access executive coaching to support your work and career. - Seek out and attend external networking opportunities. - Build good relationships with peers at other organisations in similar situations and facing similar issues (e.g. ILANZ GC Group/ local practitioner networks).